jon-heard/obsidian-inline-scripts-library/mythicv2.sfile.md

 return "Fate check (" + ODDS[inputOdds] + "):\n" + result + evtText + getDetails() + "\n\n";
 ```
 __
-fate {odds} {wanted} - Make a fate check based on {odds}: an optional value defaulting to 0 {50/50}.
+fate {odds: optional, -4 to 4} {wanted: optional, y or n} - Make a fate check based on {odds}: a value from -4 (impossible) to 4 (has to be), defaulting in 0 {50/50}.
- It can be from -4 (impossible) to 4 (has to be).
-It can also be the specific text of the odds, such as "impossible", "sure thing", etc.
+ {odds} can also be the specific text of the odds, such as "impossible", "sure thing", etc.
- This is also based on {wanted}: an optional value of either 'n' or 'y', defaulting to 'y'.
-The value {wanted} specifies the direction of the chaos modifier.
+ This is also based on {wanted}: a y/n, defaulting in y.  {wanted} specifies the direction of the chaos modifier.
         Alternative shortcut: __f {odds} {wanted}__.